 Sales were validated, when possible, during office review and a separate field effort when applicable; as well as being validated as part of the building permit process and annual reappraisal effort.
-General trends in interest rates, new construction trends, and cost and www.collincad.org market data were acquired through various sources, including internally generated questionnaires to buyers, real estate publications and services, and market data centers and vendors.
+General trends in interest rates, new construction trends, and cost and market data were acquired through various sources, including internally generated market data were acquired through various sources, including internally generated questionnaires to buyers, real estate publications and services, and market data centers and vendors.
 A sales file for the storage of sales data for vacant and improved properties at the time of sale is maintained for residential real property.
 This data is used for ratio analysis and neighborhood (market area) value adjustments and is available to owners on those sales used in the valuation of the owner's property.
 Residential improved and vacant sales were collected from a variety of sources, including, but not limited to: